nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 In Cloud Foundry, services can be **attached** to an application so that it can use them.

-For example data bases, data analytics APIs, pub-sub systems, and even autoscaling can be implemented as services.
+For example, data bases, data analytics APIs, pub-sub systems, and even autoscaling can be implemented as services.
 Whenever the application logic needs to know about a service instance (e.g. to connect to a database), this information is provided via the `VCAP_SERVICES`